timhuijgen/subtitleExtractor/README.md

 # subtitleExtractor
-Extract .SSA (SubStationAlpha) subtitles from .mkv and convert them to .SRT format using mkvToolNix and FFmpeg.
+Extract .SSA (SubStationAlpha) subtitles from .mkv and convert them to .SRT format using FFmpeg.

 Usable as post processing script for sonarr

 ### Install
-Clone repository, and in the root do an `npm install`
+Clone repository

-Install MKVToolNix `sudo apt-get install mkvtoolnix` Install FFmpeg `sudo apt-get install ffmpeg`
+Install FFmpeg `sudo apt-get install ffmpeg`

+FFmpeg needs to have ssa/ass codecs and srt codec/encoder

-For systems that do not support the apt-get method look on the website for instructions: https://mkvtoolnix.download/downloads.html and https://www.ffmpeg.org/ respectively.
+For more info on ffmpeg look on the website for instructions: https://www.ffmpeg.org/.

 ### Run
 - Via Node `node index.js`